BurlingtonCodeAcademy/webdev-prework/03_strings.md

 When building programs, it's common to work with text, either single characters, or extensive collections of characters.
 You are reading some character collections right now!
 There is a specific name for these groups of characters in JavaScript and programming in general, and they are called **Strings**.
 This type of data is used most often for processing input from a human being and responding using messages during or after a program runs.
 You will also find Strings interspersed throughout your code, because you may need to make decisions based on what a user types, selects, or chooses while your program is running.
 This lesson will serve to familiarize you with what Strings are and how to use them.

+- Strings by Themselves

+   - Single vs Double Quotes

+   - Combining Strings

+   - Escaping Special Characters

+- Strings and Numbers

+- Template Strings

+- Long Strings

-### Strings by Themselves
+## Strings by Themselves

 In JavaScript, it's easy to create a String of text.
-All you need are a pair of parentheses and some characters.
+All you need is a pair of quotation marks and some characters.
 How does a string look?
 Check out the example below!

 ```js
 'Hello, JavaScript!'